Bardon

 Bardon features high concentrations of group households and family households, with a higher-than-average median household size

 Family households account for 77.1% of all households, including 44.0% couples with children, 23.4% couples without children, and 8.6% single parent families.
 Non-family households constitute the remaining 22.9%, with lone person households at 18.9% and group households comprising 3.9%.
-The median household size is 2.8 people, larger than the Greater Brisbane average of 2.5.
+The median household size is 2.8 people, which is larger than the Greater Brisbane average of 2.5.

 Frequently Asked Questions - Households